mratsim/Arraymancer/README.md

 - `-d:release`: Nim release mode (no stacktraces and debugging information)
 - `-d:danger`: No runtime checks like array bound checking
+- `-d:blas=blaslibname`: Customize the BLAS library used by Arraymancer.
+By default (i.e. if you don't define this setting) Arraymancer will try to automatically find a BLAS library (e.g. `blas.so/blas.dll` or `libopenblas.dll`) on your path.
+You should only set this setting if for some reason you want to use a specific BLAS library.
+See [nimblas](https://github.com/SciNim/nimblas) for further information
+- `-d:lapack=lapacklibname`: Customize the LAPACK library used by Arraymancer.
+By default (i.e. if you don't define this setting) Arraymancer will try to automatically find a LAPACK library (e.g. `lapack.so/lapack.dll` or `libopenblas.dll`) on your path.
+You should only set this setting if for some reason you want to use a specific LAPACK library.
+See [nimlapack](https://github.com/SciNim/nimlapack) for further information
 - `-d:openmp`: Multithreaded compilation
-- `-d:mkl`: Use MKL, implies `openmp`
-- `-d:openblas`: Use OpenBLAS
-- by default Arraymancer will try to use your default `blas.so/blas.dll` Archlinux users may have to specify `-d:blas=cblas`.
-  Windows users may have to download `libopenblas.dll` from the binary releases section of [openblas](https://www.openblas.net), extract it to the compilation output folder and specify `-d:blas=libopenblas -d:lapack=libopenblas` when compiling (or set those options on your `nim.cfg` file).
-  See [nimblas](https://github.com/unicredit/nimblas) for further configuration.
+- `-d:mkl`: Deprecated flag which forces the use of MKL.
+Implies `-d:openmp`.
+Use `-d:blas=mkl -d:lapack=mkl` instead, but _only_ if you want to force Arraymancer to use MKL, instead of looking for the available BLAS / LAPACK libraries
+- `-d:openblas`: Deprecated flag which forces the use of OpenBLAS.
+Use `-d:blas=openblas -d:lapack=openblas` instead, but _only_ if you want to force Arraymancer to use OpenBLAS, instead of looking for the available BLAS / LAPACK libraries
 - `-d:cuda`: Build with Cuda support
-- `-d:cudnn`: Build with CuDNN support, implies `cuda`.
+- `-d:cudnn`: Build with CuDNN support, implies `-d:cuda`
-- `-d:avx512`: Build with AVX512 support by supplying the
+- `-d:avx512`: Build with AVX512 support by supplying the `-mavx512dq` flag
-  `-mavx512dq` flag to gcc / clang.
+  to gcc / clang.
 Without this flag the resulting binary does not use AVX512 even on CPUs that support it.
-Handing this flag however, makes the binary incompatible with CPUs that do *not* support it.
-See the comments in #505 for a discussion (from `v0.7.9`).
+Setting this flag, however, makes the binary incompatible with CPUs that do _not_ support AVX512.
+See the comments in #505 for a discussion (from `v0.7.9`)
 - You might want to tune library paths in [nim.cfg](nim.cfg) after installation for OpenBLAS, MKL and Cuda compilation.
-  The current defaults should work on Mac and Linux.
+  The current defaults should work on Mac and Linux; and on Windows after downloading `libopenblas.dll` or another BLAS / LAPACK DLL (see the [Installation](#installation) section for more information) and copying it into a folder in your path or into the compilation output folder.

 ## Show me some code